 The road is unpredictable.
 Collisions that aren’t captured on dash cams can be complicated.
 Law enforcement and insurance agencies may not accurately be able to figure out what really happened.
 Collisions are incredibly expensive—averaging around $91,000—while also impacting your drivers’ CSA scores and the overall health of your business.

-That’s where dash cam footage becomes incredibly valuable.
+That’s where dash cam videos become incredibly valuable.
 Having a dash cam that captures accidents and near-misses is an invaluable part of any safety program.
 It eliminates the he-said-she-said and can prove your drivers were not at fault.

 The Motive Smart Dashcam is a plug and play (easy to install) high definition camera that mounts on your windshield and captures all the uncertainties of the road.
 It works seamlessly with the Motive ELD fleet management solution.